 For example, if you are very frightened at the prospect of facing someone who has attacked you, when you give evidence at Court, you can ask the Court to let you give evidence from behind a screen.
 This way, your attacker will not be able to see you and make eye contact with you.

 If you are worried about being in the same room as your attacker, you may be able to ask the Court to let you give evidence from another room in the Court building, and have your evidence transmitted into the Courtroom by a TV link.

 There are other measures available and, taken together, the package of measures now offered to victims and witnesses have made the process more bearable.
 We are also very proud of our Witness Care Unit, which is a Unit dedicated to victim and witness care.”

 “I don’t think the courts take disability hate crime seriously”

 Liz: “The CPS and the Courts take all hate crime very seriously.
 In relation to disability crime, the CPS has its own policy on the handling of such cases, and provides guidance to Prosecutors to help them to apply the policy.
 If the crime has a disability element, we will treat it as being more serious than if no such element existed.

-Sections 145 and 146 of the Criminal Justice Act 2003 allow the Court to impose a harsher penalty in cases where a racist, religious, disability or homophobic element exists.
-Unfortunately these sections do not cover transphobic crimes.
-However, if a case has a transphobic element we will still ask the Court to impose a greater penalty than if no such element existed.”
+Sections 146 of the Criminal Justice Act 2003 allow the Court to impose a harsher penalty in cases where a disability element exists.”

 “I don’t think the police would take the matter seriously if I was to report it to them.
 I still think some of them are homophobic.”